WNYZ-LD: Pulse 87

 From February 11, 2008, to October 30, 2009, WNYZ-LP was leased to Brooklyn-based Mega Media Group, that programmed the station with a rhythmic contemporary format, branded as Pulse 87.

-Joel Salkowitz, the station's program director and a former employee of WQHT during, told the online website All Access about Pulse 87's musical direction: "The station is a top 40/rhythmic, leaning away from rock and rap and more towards club and dance sounds in their place.
+Joel Salkowitz, the station's program director and a former employee of WQHT, told the online website All Access about Pulse 87's musical direction: "The station is a top 40/rhythmic, leaning away from rock and rap and more towards club and dance sounds in their place.
 Familiar, rhythmic hits mixed with the very best new music.
 This is a current/recurrent-based radio station.
 The station's format, which features more cutting-edge dance music, is unique in New York City as WKTU currently plays a more classic rhythmic adult contemporary dance format.
 The format is also rarely seen in the US as only a handful of stations carry this format in America."
 The station transmitted from the Citigroup Building in Long Island City, and Pulse 87.7 IDs alluded to it as "...that big blue building in Queens."